OpenRefine/OpenRefine/docs/docs/manual/wikibase/overview.md

 ![A screenshot of the schema construction window in OpenRefine.](/img/wikidata-schema.png)

 You may wish to refer to [this Wikidata tutorial on how OpenRefine handles Wikidata schema](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Tutorials/Basic_editing).
+For details about how each data type is handled in the Wikibase schema, see [Schema alignment](./schema-alignment).

 #### Editing terms with your schema